 Lucas Leadership Scholarship Endowment

-Established in 2013 by Diane W. Schulte and David C. Miles to honor the contributions and leadership of Dr. Nance Lucas during her tenure as Associate Dean.
+The Lucas Leadership Scholarship Endowment was established in 2013 by Diane W. Schulte and David C. Miles to honor the contributions and leadership of Nance Lucas during her tenure as associate dean.
 The scholarship will be awarded annually to a School of Integrative Studies student who demonstrates exceptional leadership and ethics in all areas of academic and personal life.
 The scholarship is renewable and may be used for tuition and fees and/or sponsored activities, but not travel expenses.
 Students may apply for this scholarship on their own or be nominated by faculty or staff members.
-To qualify, recipients will: be an undergraduate classified as “in good academic standing” per university guidelines, must be pursuing a degree in the School of Integrative Studies, preference will be given to students who are verified members of a recognized non-profit group and who demonstrate leadership and service, may be either full- or part-time students, be evaluated on the basis of academic merit, may be either in-state or out-of-state, may be international, non-U.S. citizen.
+To qualify, recipients will be undergraduate students classified as “in good academic standing” per university guidelines and must be pursuing a degree in the School of Integrative Studies; preference will be given to students who are verified members of a recognized nonprofit group and who demonstrate leadership and service.
+Recipients may be either full-time or part-time students; in-state or out-of-state students; international, non-U.S. citizen; and will be evaluated on the basis of academic merit.

 Jon Sultan Creative Writing Award